Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 <br>

 ### R
+- RAID: Redundant Array of Independent Disks (Somtimes named Redundant Array of Inexpensive Disks)
 - RAM: Random Access Memory
+- rc: run command (UNIX and UNIX like run command files have a file extension of .rc)
 - RDBMS: Relational Database Management System (Examples are MySQL, MariaDB and PostgreSQL)
 - RFC: Request For Comments (Open standards and notes released by the Internet Engineering Task Force)
 - RIPE NCC: Réseaux IP Européens Network Coordination Centre (Regional Internet Registry for Europe, the Middle East and parts of Central Asia)